check-spelling/check-spelling-docs/Event-descriptions.md

 ```

 Or, if you've decided that the candidate pattern doesn't make sense for the repository, you can remove it from or comment it out in the `candidate.patterns` file.

+## unsupported-repo-notation

+`spell_check_this` expects a repository and revision of the form `owner/repository@revision`

+If the revision you selected doesn't work, feel free to file a bug with a public example (it's certainly possible the pattern is too strict).